Image: Stijn Beeckman

 We arrive at a very different view of the product of activism.
 The architecture of the public space is often reduced to the design of a crown jewel, such as the monumental canopy designed by XDGA on the nearby Place Rogier.
 The decennia old plans to redo the Beurs and Brouckère Square shows first a critical awareness is needed for architecture to happen.
 In the eyes of Pic Nic the Streets’ core group, freeing up traffic from the Anspach Boulevard is not an end in itself, but a step in the development of a totally different architecture culture necessary to support a future redesign of the city centre.

-Translation of a text published in French and Dutch by the Architecture in Belgium Review A+ 264 (February 2017)
+Translation of a text published in French and Dutch by the A+ magazine: Gideon Boie, “Pic Nic Architectuur”, A+ Architecture in Belgium, 264 (February-March 2017), 22-24.

 Categories: Urban planning